andrelas1/blog/README.md

 - `docker-compose -f docker-compose.dev.yml up --build`

 This command will spin up the NodeJS app container as well as the MongoDB container for development.
 This uses the `docker-compose.dev.yml` file, making sure that the MongoDB container is created before the NodeJS app.

+Wait a bit and the app should be exposed on `localhost:3000`

 ## Development with a local MongoDB